jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 `<=`

 In this example the direction *is* to the left `<=`.
 You *do* sooner reference an interface than redirect an interface, but the outwards rule is still dominant.
-In the first diagram the outwards rule didn’t apply; here it does.
+In the first diagram the outwards rule didn’t apply; here it might.

 ##### You Sooner Redirect a Diamond than Reference It